drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 One of the pitfalls of running moderated usability tests is that you have to put another human being in the room with the test participant.
 And humans are, you know — flawed.

 As such, that human moderator might bring their own biases into a test and provide subtle cues to the participant that they wouldn't receive in unmoderated testing.
 The human moderator might go on a talking jag, not realizing that they are quelling any impetus to express thoughts or insights by the participant.
-That human moderator may inadvertently spill the beans about a task's solution through their line of questioning or conversing with the participant.
+That human moderator may inadvertently spill the beans about a task's solution through their line of questioning or conversation with the participant.

 That human moderator is probably **you** at some point.